A letter to the parents of the Class of 2024

 Task plan: Please review our post that outlines your student's various steps to complete college applications this season.
 We list our proprietary tools to assist you at each stage - tools that we will share with you as we encounter each step.
 Many of these tools are designed to limit your engagement with us so that your teenager builds confidence as a do-it-yourself-er and you save from fewer invoices from us!

 Essays: Your student's college essays will remain the most critical part of the application package.
 Please sit with your teenager to review our primer on essays.
-We have invested heavily in the essay review process - now replicating the process that colleges employ.
+We have invested heavily in the essay review process and replicate the process that colleges employ.

 Each essay goes through a two-pass review.

 Results: Our investments and efforts have paid off.
-On top of three excellent years in a row, we had a truly stellar year for the high school class of 2022.
 Several clients were interviewed at the best schools, including MIT, Caltech, Yale, Columbia, CMU, Princeton, Penn, Brown, Cornell, CMU, and Johns Hopkins.
-Several students got confirmed admissions to Columbia, Cornell, Yale, Brown, Princeton, Rice, NYU, Vanderbilt, Wash U, and CMU.
-A few got admissions to direct MD programs.
-Many clients reported getting into some of the best public Ivies.
+During the Early Decision cycle for the class of 2024, students got confirmed admissions to Stanford, Rice, Johns Hopkins, and Wash U. Many clients reported getting into some of the best public Ivies.
 UT Austin, UC Berkeley, Georgia Tech, the University of Illinois-Urbana-Champaign, UCLA, the University of Michigan, Purdue, the University of Virginia, and the College of William and Mary repeatedly made the list.
 Clients also got into Texas A&M, Arizona State, the University of Washington, the University of Pittsburgh, and Virginia Tech.

-Our clients have continued to acknowledge our work through their public reviews - we have been a Google 5-star small business for four years in a row.
-Our fees effective June 1, 2022 are $169/hr.
+Our clients have continued to acknowledge our work through their public reviews - we have been a Google 5-star small business for six years in a row.

-Please rest assured that we have developed new tools that will likely lower your overall hours of engagement, such as reusing essays or self-managing your task plan.
+We have developed new tools that will likely lower your overall hours of engagement, such as reusing essays, distributing detailed notes with action items, or self-managing your task plan.
+Our college selection sheet instantly predicts your chance of admission to 578 colleges based on your admission test scores.
 Our library of over 50 original posts dedicated to the 11th and 12th grader is loaded with information.
 Our Facebook Business Page, operational since 2013, contains a treasure-trove of information about every aspect of college readiness.
 Our model of encouraging you to limit engagement with us to only those elements for which you need one-on-one assistance may be counter-intuitive.
 But it is the reason for our growth and positioning in this industry.

 Next steps: Please begin your engagement with us early.
 The first or second week of June is the best time to start.
 ApplyTex opens July 1.
 The Common App and Coalition App open on Aug 1.
 But essay prompts are already out.
 The earlier we complete your part of the admissions process, the better off you will be.
 Please use our online calendar to reserve your spot.

 12th-graders are our most important constituency, given how truly life-changing the Senior year can be.
-As during previous years, we will shutter our services to all other grades between Sep 15 and Nov 1, the busiest six weeks of the college admissions season.
+As during previous years, we will shutter our services to all other grades between Sep 1 and Nov 1, the busiest eight weeks of the college admissions season.
 If you have a younger one needing help, we ask you to book appointments outside this window.

 I hope to work with your student in the coming months.
 Good luck!